Breaking: Assad Regime Falls

 And then we gave a ton of arms to the Israelis who used them in Gaza and then used them against our will to start another front and another war in Lebanon where they smoked a bunch of Hezbollah guys.

-So those were huge drivers of these events rather than be like, see, policy mailed it.
+So those were huge drivers of these events rather than be like, see, policy nailed it.
+Yeah,

 policy.

-If he did want to kind of draw some correlations, it actually wouldn't be that we had sanctions.
+You're right, Tommy, though.
+If you did want to kind of draw some correlations, it actually wouldn't be that we had sanctions.

-I mean, keeping sanctions on Assad and insisting he negotiated a certain way had nothing to do with this outcome.
+I mean, keeping sanctions on Assad and insisting he negotiate a certain way had nothing to do with this outcome.

-security interests are making sure that chemical weapon stockpile, whatever remains of it, is secure and hopefully, you know, destroyed.
+security interests are making sure that chemical weapon stockpile, stockpile, whatever remains of it is secure and hopefully

 you don't want to see kind of a

-the political process fail to the extent that there's some disintegration, again, of the Syrian state.
+the political process fail to the extent that there's some disintegration again of the Syrian state.
+And

 Nelson Mandela.